arungudelli/angularjswiki/content/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 </ng-template>
 ```

-We storing *ngIf condition in a local variable called `ngIfCondition`.So that we can use it in `then` or `else` templates if required.
+We are storing `*ngIf` condition in a local variable called `ngIfCondition`.So that we can use it in `then` or `else` templates if required.

 And in `<ng-template>` we have to pass local variable prefixing with `let` keyword.

 You might wonder why this is useful, because anyway the expression is going to be `true` or `false`.
 Or we can simply use `{{display}}` instead of declaring local variable `ngIfCondition`.

-`display` variable is readily available at the time of `*ngIf` evaluation.What if the binded variable is asynchronous and coming from an observable.
+`display` variable is readily available at the time of `*ngIf` evaluation.What if the  variable is asynchronous and coming from an observable.

 ## Using *ngIf async pipe with observable example